-When the handle has arrived at mark 4, the gas-bag is to be detached and laid aside.
+When the handle has arrived at mark 4, the gasbag is to be detached and laid aside.
 A breath of air may subsequently be given either by turning the handle back for an inspiration or by lifting the facepiece at every fifth breath.

-After seven or eight minutes more ether should be added through the face-piece or filler by pouring in an ounce of the liquid and shaking it down upon the sponge, and this should be repeated at intervals of ten minutes throughout the operation.
+After seven or eight minutes more ether should be added through the facepiece by pouring in an ounce of the liquid and shaking it down upon the sponge, and this should be repeated at intervals of ten minutes throughout the operation.